yossi122/Master_SiRL_Coderona/README.md

 **Note:** The trained model file (model.h5) is not included in this repository due to its large binary size and GitHub’s file hosting limitations.
 However, the model can be fully re-trained using the included training scripts and configuration files.

-Colab Notebooks and Statistical Analysis

-This repository includes three Google Colab notebooks used to generate the complete set of statistical analyses and visualizations referenced in the article:

-	`•	Statistical1_Analysis_SiRL_Coderona-2.ipynb`

-	`•	Statistical2_Analysis_SiRL_Coderona.ipynb`

-	`•	Statistic_evaluation_RL.ipynb`

-These notebooks contain:

-	•	Reproduction of all figures included in the published article
-	•	Descriptive and inferential statistical evaluations of simulation outcomes
-	•	Performance comparisons between demographic settings and policy interventions

-Supplementary Visualizations (Not Included in the Published Article):

-	•	Additional visual summaries of policy effects over time
-	•	Detailed epidemic and economic indicators
-	•	Extended sensitivity and exploratory analysis beyond the main scope of the paper

 Features

 	•	Age-specific SEIR dynamics via individual-based simulation (includes custom “Coderona-virus” model)